awsdocs/amazon-ecs-developer-guide/doc_source/ECS_instances.md

 **Note**
 Tasks using the Fargate launch type are deployed onto infrastructure managed by AWS, so this topic does not apply\.

-Amazon ECS supports the followinwg container instances:
+Amazon ECS supports the following container instances:
 + Linux
 + Windows
 + External, such as an on\-premises VM